 |

-The inconsistent sizes, as indicated in the results below, are because the number of records varied within the assigned 10-minute interval:
+The inconsistent sizes shown below are because the number of records varied within the assigned 10-minute intervals:

 |

-You’ll notice the timescaleDB Indexes are significantly larger than the Btree index created for table t_standard.
+You will notice the TimescaleDB indexes are significantly larger than the B-tree index created for table t_standard.
 Evidently, they contain more information/data:

 |